swoicik/swoicik.github.io/_posts/2021-06-17-june-portfolio-updates.md

 | MATIC - Polygon             | 9.28%       |
 | XLM - Stellar               | 0.67%       |

 As a final note, here is a stock from my watch list.
-BYND (Beyond Meat) has been one I am looking at a lot more.
-It's a tough stock for me to actually buy in to.
-The industry has huge growth potential in the next several years.
-It's already grown exponentially over the past few years.
-Normally I would buy a basket of stocks in the industry and let the market figure out a winner.
-With this industry, many of the companies are not public yet.
-BYND is one of the first.
-I don't know if BYND really has a competitive advantage.
-Do you buy BYND just to get into the industry?
-Wait until more companies are public in this space?
-I like the industry, but don't particulary like this company.
+COIN (Coinbase) has been one I am looking at a lot more.
+I do hold a very small position in them already.
+COIN has come way down from it's IPO price.
+The hype seems to have finally cooled off.
+The company, fundamentals, and outlook all remain the same, just the hype has gone away.
+I'm looking at the current stock price as a potential buying opportunity.

 If you have anything you'd like to comment on or ask, please join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/13) or message me on [twitter](https://twitter.com/swoicik).
 I will be posting more updates in the future.